cproctor/bba/content/modules/safety.md

 - Tabletops must be clean when you leave.

 # Machine & Tool Sign-Up
 We want a collegial and supportive community in the lab, and encourage lab users to help accommodate each others' needs.
-At the same time, it's helpful to know when you have guaranteed time on the machines.
-So we will use the following norms for tool signups.

-- You may reserve machines in blocks of up to 2 hours.
-To sign up, use the <a href="https://docs.google.com/spreadsheets/d/1Eu-ptDhisIF9EFyq2_0oOZO-zJ2S1ZYUIt5EiyIJap4/edit?usp=sharing">signup spreadsheet</a>.
-You can't sign up for blocks less than an hour in the future.
-- You can't un-reserve time blocks; other people are planning around your reservations.
-- Sign up for up to 3 blocks per week, up to 1 block per day, up to 2 hours per block.
-- At the end of your time block, regardless of whether you are done, your tool/machine must be clean and ready for the next person to use.
-- If you're not in the lab within 15 minutes of the beginning of your reservation, your reservation is cancelled.
-(If you come more than 15 minutes late and someone else is using the machine, you can't kick them off.)
-- If nobody is signed up to use a tool, it's first-come first-served.
-If someone is waiting to use a tool and neither of you is signed up, rotate after an hour.
-So if you've been using a tool for a couple of hours and someone else arrives to use the tool, you may use it for an additional hour and then need to turn it over to the next user.
-- If you experience conflict around machine use, please feel free to contact a member of the teaching team.
+As we have a small class, we will initially not have formal tool signups or usage quotas.
+We can develop policies as issues arise.